DR Launcher

 The 10-directory guarantee

 Submit your site to at least 10 listed directories and if your Ahrefs DR does not increase within 90 days, show us your Ahrefs report and we refund your DR Launcher purchase.
-The guarantee works because the list is deliberately filtered — the strongest directories are meant to support real discovery and measurable link-building, not vanity submissions.
+The guarantee works because the list is deliberately filtered — the strongest directories are meant to support real discovery and measurable referring-domain coverage, not vanity submissions.

 Paid directories for backlinks — FAQ